-- E. Oil-pressure gauge - F. Water temperature gauge - G. Fuel gauge - H. Upper beam headlight indictor - I. Air brake indicator gauge - (1) A light indicator in lieu of a gauge is permitted on vehicles equipped with a hydraulic-over-hydraulic brake system. - J. Turn signal indicator - K. Glow-plug indicator light where appropriate - L. A twelve-volt accessory outlet with cover or USB power outlet(s) - 2.
+- E. Oil-pressure gauge - F. Water temperature gauge - G. Fuel gauge - H. Upper beam headlight indictor - I. Air brake indicator gauge - (1) A light indicator in lieu of a gauge is permitted on vehicles equipped with a hydraulic-over-hydraulic brake system. - J. Turn signal indicator - K. Glow-plug indicator light where appropriate - L. A twelve-volt accessory outlet with cover or USB power outlet(s) - M. OEM screens/displays for exterior cameras that aid the driver are allowable in the dash instrument cluster or interior mirror.
+For forward-facing cameras, these screens/displays shall only be operable when the stop arm is activated.
+For rearfacing cameras, these screens/displays shall only be operable when the transmission is in reverse.
+If equipped, the side-facing cameras may be operable while turn signals are activated, in reverse, and while the stop arm is activated. - 2.
 All instruments shall be easily accessible for maintenance and repair. - 3.
 Instruments and gauges shall be mounted on the instrument panel in such a manner that each is clearly visible to the driver while in a normal seated position in accordance with current SBMTC Design Objectives. - 4.
 The instrument panel shall have lamps of sufficient candlepower to illuminate all instruments and gauges and the shift selector indicator for an automatic transmission.